Opticians work in the eye care segment of health care. Find out more about job duties, salaries, and career outlook in this guide.

 A certificate program typically includes clinical instruction, which you may complete at a nearby vision store or medical practice.
 By earning a certificate, you should have the preparation you need to take a certification exam or obtain state licensure, should you desire.

 A second route to an optician job is an associate degree in ophthalmic dispensing.
-This includes the same or similar coursework as a certificate option, but it also includes core classes required by the school you're attending.
-Therefore, it typically takes two years to complete.
+This includes the same or similar coursework as a certificate option, but it also includes core classes required by the school you’re attending.
+Therefore, it usually takes two years to complete.
 You can look for an associate degree program at the same types of institutions that provide optician certificate programs.

 Some programs offer internships, allowing on-the-job training, and you can even choose distance learning options.
 Selecting a course accredited by the Commission on Opticianry Accreditation is also recommended.

-The third route is to take an apprenticeship.
+The third route is to complete an apprenticeship.
 This is on-the-job training either in a vision center or medical practice, supervised by an optometrist or an ophthalmologist.
 Direct experience is a practical way to learn this type of role.
 A certain number of hours must be signed off to complete an apprenticeship and begin a career as an optician, typically taking at least two years.

-After completing your certificate, associate degree, or internship, you may be required to take a licensing exam before working as an optician.
+After completing your certificate, associate degree, or internship, you may need to take a licensing exam before working as an optician.
 About half the states in the US have this requirement.
-Your program of study should inform you of your state's requirements, or you can research your state's optician licensing laws.
+Your program of study should inform you of your state’s requirements, or you can research your state’s optician licensing laws.

 You might also choose to pursue optician certification, offered by the American Board of Opticianry & National Contact Lens Examiners (ABO-NCLE).
 This could make it easier to qualify for certain jobs since certification validates your knowledge and skills as an optician.

-Opticians can specialize in a specific area, earn certification, take on supervisory roles, or opt for further study to move into optometry for higher paying salaries.
+Opticians can specialize in a specific area, earn certification, take on supervisory roles, or opt for further study to move into optometry for higher-paying salaries.

+As an optician, you will work with an optometrist to create eyewear based on patient prescriptions.
 If you’re considering a career as an optician, you may want to start by learning about the physiology of the eye before deciding on the route that suits you most.
-Learning about visual perception can also give you a foundational knowledge of vision problems and how they're related to the brain.
+Learning about visual perception can also give you a foundational knowledge of vision problems and how they’re related to the brain.

 In addition to pursuing the professional qualifications or training outlined previously, working on your professional development can help you when it comes to setting yourself apart in an interview.

-1. US Bureau of Labor Statistics.
-“Opticians, https://www.bls.gov/ooh/healthcare/opticians-dispensing.htm.”
-Accessed May 3, 2022.
+US Bureau of Labor Statistics.
+“Opticians: Occupational Outlook Handbook, https://www.bls.gov/ooh/healthcare/opticians-dispensing.htm.”
+Accessed December 5, 2024.

-3. Indeed.
-"Optician Jobs in United States, https://www.indeed.com/jobs?q=optician&l=United%20States&vjk=c545bc489770b02d."
-Assessed May 3, 2022
+Indeed.
+“Optician Jobs in the United States, https://www.indeed.com/jobs?q=optician&l=United%20States&vjk=c545bc489770b02d.”
+Accessed December 5, 2024.

 Editorial Team